ykatamish/EECS-481-Project/README.md

 # EECS-481-Project

 **Project Description:**
 A web app project to transcribe recordings using Google speech to text API.
 Since the project is not fully deployed on a server, it requires a lot of quick setups on the local machine where it will be run.
 The instruction have only been tested on MAC.
+There is a directory names "sample audio files" which are usefull for testing the upload feature.

 **List of implemented features:**
 - Recording from the computer microphone (10 second per interval)